Battlefield of Things 2: Drones Hackathon

 Procurement Challenges

 How would the Belgian drone ecosystem (combining private sector, academia, and Defence) need to be organised to become a competitive European actor for large-scale manufacturing contracts?
+Participants thought about pooling resources to substantially increase shared business development activity in the civilian and military space, and other aspects that might need to be coordinated.

-- An overview of the process for creating the initial MOSA and ongoing review and improvement.
+A successful project might include a description of MOSA combining different drone systems and an overview of the process for creating the initial MOSA and ongoing review and improvement.

 How might the Belgian drone ecosystem create and continuously evolve a shared technology roadmap in consultation with BELDEF?